Identification, Images, & Information

 P. pius

-This individual and the other are P. pius.
-There are only three species that could have these color scales over the entire dorsum: P. pius, apacheanus, and tyrannus.
+This individual and the other appear to be P. pius.
+There are only three species that have these color scales over the entire dorsum: P. pius, apacheanus, and tyrannus.
 P. pius is the only one with the pale venter.
 It would be helpful if you could post the ventral image.

 …